How to Make Screen Print Transfers? Step-by-Step Guide

 Cricut EasyPress 2 - Heat Press Machine For T Shirts and HTV Vinyl Projects

-Cricut EasyPress 2 – Heat Press Machine For T-Shirts and HTV Vinyl Projects
+Cricut EasyPress 2: Heat Press Machine For T-Shirts and HTV Vinyl Projects

 Step-by-Step Guide on How to Make Screen Print Transfers?

 1. If you are printing on paper, you need to be the best with great screen tension.
-You have to use around the 8thor 15th inch of the off-contact.
+You have to use around the 8th or 15th inch of the off-contact.
 In this way, the screen mesh will be able to release ink over the transfer paper. screen-mesh-off-contact

-2. At the angle of 70-75 degrees squeegee, you have to apply medium pressure.
+2. At an angle of 70–75 degrees squeegee, you have to apply medium pressure.
 Just flood it by using one squeegee stroke, and then you have to let the ink release after the printing. apply-medium-pressure-at-angle-of-printing

-5. You can even run the dryer through to make sure that the transfer ink has taken itself to at least 275 degrees Fahrenheit to get a gel cure.
-But, if it gets too much hot, the whole design will never be able to release itself on the garment. dryer-for-screen-printing-tshirts
+5. You can even run the dryer through it to make sure that the transfer ink has taken itself to at least 275 degrees Fahrenheit to get a gel cure.
+But, if it gets too hot, the whole design will never be able to release itself on the garment. dryer-for-screen-printing-tshirts

 7. You have to set the heated press to almost 330 degrees Fahrenheit for at least 10-12 seconds for the cheap screen print transfers.
 Make sure it is at medium pressure.

-How long do screen printed transfers last?
+How long do screen-printed transfers last?

 All beginners want to know how long screen-printed transfers last!
-If you wish for the heat transfer to have a longer life span, make sure you store it in a closed plastic bag to prevent it from humidity changes or drastic temperatures.
+If you wish for the heat transfer to have a longer life span, make sure you store it in a closed plastic bag to protect it from humidity changes or drastic temperatures.
 Avoid placing it closer to high temperatures or damp areas.
 With just minimal problems, the heat transfers for t-shirts can last for a maximum of 15 years.

 What printer do I need to make screen print transfers?